shspage/simple-svg-physics-runner/README.md

 However, it does not cover all attributes.
 For the details about attributes, please refer to Matter.js document.

+### ChangeLog
+#### v.1.0.1
+* A path is regarded as a circle if the difference between the width and the height and the difference between the circumference / area calculated from the width as the diameter and the actual value is less than the set value.
+(This is for SVG files created with Inkscape.
+Classification methods may need further consideration.)
+* Adjusting the upper left corner of the loaded figure to be at the upper left of the canvas.

 ### TODO
 * Loading from the clipboard with firefox
 * flattening curves including ellipses automatically